lachlanc61/RadialCTF/README.md

 # Overview

-This tool is developed to monitor the contrast transfer function (CTF) of a transmission electron microscope (TEM) during operation.
-These instruments use a highly-focused electron beam and a series of electromagnetic lenses to perform nanometer-scale imaging, at resolutions far exceeding those possible with an optical microscope.
+This tool monitors the contrast transfer function (CTF) from a transmission electron microscope during operation.
+These instruments use a highly-focused electron beam and a series of electromagnetic lenses to perform nanometer-scale imaging, at resolution far exceeding that of an optical microscope.

-Unsurprisingly, operation is highly technical.
-A particularly challenging aspect is the selection of the "defocus" parameter; novice operators will tend to maximise contrast at the expense of detail, reducing the spatial-resolution of the image.
+Operation of the instrument is highly technical.
+A particular challenge is the selection of the "defocus" parameter; novice operators will tend to maximise contrast at the expense of detail, reducing the spatial resolution of the image.

 This tool is designed to assist with these challenges.
-It processes a time-series from the microscope, and performs fourier transformation (if needed), radial integration, and fitting of the contrast-transfer function.
-This produces simple metrics reporting the defocus offset and anisotropy of the image, which can be monitored during measurement to assist the operator.
+It processes a time-series from the microscope, and performs fourier transformation, radial integration, and fitting of the contrast-transfer function.
+It condenses these into simple metrics which can be monitored by the operator during measurement.

 # Summary:

-- parses stacked greyscale .tif images or movies
+- parses stacked greyscale .tif or .avi

 - performs a fast fourier transform, converting real-space images to frequency-space

+- performs azimuthal averaging to obtain profiles of intensity vs frequency

 - applies series of radial masks to evaluate anisotropy

-- performs azimuthal averaging to obtain profiles of intensity vs frequency

-- fits the analytical contrast transfer function to these profiles
+- fits the contrast transfer function to these profiles, and plots the result

-- exports plots of sectors and fitted functions

-- reports goodness of fit, position of first minimum, and variance in first minimum with angle
+- reports r-factor, position of first minimum, and variance in first minimum with angle

 # Method